recluzegeek/automatic-enigma/Web Development/js_newer_javascript_features.md

 ## Destructuring

-- Destructuring let us unpack / extracting / singling-out values from arrays or properties from objects into distinct variables.
+- Destructuring let us unpack / extracting / single-out values from arrays or properties from objects into distinct variables.
   - We can also assign default values to variables in case the said property doesn't exist. (doesn't make much an impact on arrays, but sure on objects and functions).
     >
     > - In the case of arrays, variables receive their **values based on their positions** or indices within the array.
 The order of variables on the left side of the destructuring assignment corresponds to the indices in the array.